You keep a nice clean house. Your cabinets sparkle. The laundry's always done. You could eat off your floors. OK, most of the time anyway.

 Most of us would clean the silly things - if we just knew how.
 Here's how to clean small kitchen appliances.

-To clean the toaster, unplug it, and shake out the crumbs over the trash can.
+To clean the toaster, unplug and shake out the crumbs over the trash can.
 Wipe down the toaster exterior with a damp sponge.

 After each use, clean the pot and filter in warm, soapy water.
 Wipe the exterior of your coffeemaker with a damp cloth.

-Once a month, mix a cup of water and a cup of white vinegar and run it through the coffeemaker.
+Once a month, mix a cup of water and white vinegar and run it through the coffeemaker.
 Follow with a pot of plain water to rinse it clean.
-You could also buy commercial cleaners that do the same thing.
-But why?

-Never wash the grids of the non-stick waffle iron with soap and water.
-Instead, wipe them clean after each use with a paper towel.
-If waffles stick to the iron, it probably needs to be seasoned again with vegetable oil.
+Never wash the grids of a non-stick waffle iron with soap and water.
+Instead, wipe them clean with a paper towel after each use.

-For best results, clean after each use.
-Wait for it to cool, then unplug it and wipe it with a damp cloth or sponge.
-If it's greasy, wipe it with a sponge dipped in warm, soapy water, then wipe with a wet sponge to remove any soapy residue.
+If it's greasy, wipe it with a sponge dipped in warm, soapy water, then wipe it with a wet sponge to remove any soapy residue.

 Be sure not to immerse any electrical units in water.
 Use baking soda in water to clean exterior metal surfaces and window washing solution for plastic or enamel ones.